EmbeddedEnthusiasts/Voice-Controlled-Home-Automation-Using-MicroPython/README.md

 In Linux terminal you can clone/download this repository by typing "git clone https://github.com/EmbeddedEnthusiasts/Voice-Controlled-Home-Automation"

-To follow the steps please view the PDF in this Repository.
+To follow the steps please view/download the PDF in this Repository.

 For any queries, post your issues here or mail us at embeddedenthusiasts@gmail.com